jlongenecker/Virtual-Tourist/README.md

 # Virtual-Tourist

 Virtual Tourist is a project built to satisfy Udacity's iOS Nanodegree Lesson 4 [project](https://www.udacity.com/course/ios-persistence-and-core-data--ud325).
-The app allows a user to drop a pin on a map which causes pictures with that pins geolocation to be downloaded in the background.
+The app allows a user to drop a pin on a map.
+Once the pin is dropped pictures with the corresponding geolation are downloaded from Flickr in the background.

 ## Installation